Regional Finance ministers discuss trade, digital markets

-- Finance Ministers from East and Horn of Africa regions met in Djibouti on Saturday to discuss regional connectivity, June 26, 2021 (ENA photo)

-June 26, 2021 (DJIBOUTI) - Finance Ministers from East and Horn of Africa regions met in Djibouti on Saturday to discuss regional connectivity through trade, digital markets and energy.
+June 26, 2021 (DJIBOUTI) - Finance Ministers from the East and Horn of Africa regions met in Djibouti on Saturday to discuss regional connectivity through trade, digital markets and energy.

 In attendance, according to Ethiopia’s Foreign Affairs ministry, were Finance ministers of Ethiopia, Djibouti, Kenya, Somalia and Sudan.